CARTAvis/carta-frontend/docs_website/docs/contributing/github-workflow.md

     Provide an estimate for the time required to review the pull request.

+-   changelog updated / no changelog update needed:

+    Updating the changelog is required when the issue exists in the latest release and the changes have an impact on users.
+It is recommended to update the changelog when sending the pull request and to resolve changelog merge conflicts using the GitHub UI.

+-   unit test added (for functions with no dependenies):

+    It is recommended to add unit tests for functions that are related to the code changes.

+-   API documentation added (for public variables and methods in stores):

+    It is recommended to add API documentation for public variables and methods in stores that are related to the code changes.
+Check [here](./documentation-guidelines.md/#writing-api-documentation) for adding API documentation.

+For dependencies: this section is for checking repositories that have dependencies on carta-frontend or are dependencies of carta-frontend.

 -   e2e test passing / corresponding fix added:

     Check if the end-to-end tests are passing.
 This will be checked during the review.

--   changelog updated / no changelog update needed:
+-   protobuf version bumped / no protobuf version bumped needed:

-    Updating the changelog is required when the issue exists in the latest release and the changes have an impact on users.
-It can be updated when the pull request is ready for merge to prevent frequent merge conflicts.
+    Updating the protobuf version is required when the behavior of the protobuf messages is changed.

 -   protobuf updated to the latest dev commit / no protobuf update needed:

     Updating the protobuf is required when there are changes in the carta-protobuf submodule.
 This can be done when the pull request is ready for merge.
+Check [here](#merging-a-pull-request-with-protobuf-changes-required) for the steps.

--   `BackendService` unchanged / `BackendService` changed and corresponding ICD test fix added:
+-   corresponding ICD test fix added (`BackendService` changed) / no ICD test fix needed (`BackendService` unchanged):

     Updating ICD tests is required when there are changes in `BackendService`.